 When this happens, the N3 output turns positive, and this impacts the IC 4017 output which shifts from pin#2 to pin#4 where it is reset through pin#15 back to pin#3.

 The motor stops here permanently... until the time when the water again starts filling the tank and its level yet again rises and reaches the uppermost level.

-Another simple circuit for controlling tank overflow can be built using a single IC 4049 and used for the intended purpose.
+Another simple water level controller circuit which is 5th in our list for controlling tank overflow can be built using a single IC 4049 and used for the intended purpose.